-MO Statute §537.765 is the state’s comparative negligence statute.
-This law requires juries in negligence cases such as car accident claims to evaluate the actions of both parties to assign blame.
-If the jury believes that the injured plaintiff shares any of the blame for the incident, that jury must reduce the plaintiff’s award by that percentage of fault.
-As a result, plaintiffs in car accident cases must be prepared to not only argue that a defendant was at fault, but also that they did not contribute in any way to the crash.
-A St. Louis County car accident lawyer could help to explain the important legal concepts and to build a case that names the defendant as the sole at-fault party in the crash.
+Missouri has a comparative negligence statute that requires juries in negligence cases, such as car accident claims, to evaluate the actions of both parties to assign blame.
+If the jury believes that the plaintiff shares any of the blame for the accident, they must reduce the plaintiff’s award by that percentage of fault.
+As a result, plaintiffs in car accident cases must argue that the defendant was at fault and that they did not contribute to the crash.
+A St. Louis car accident lawyer can help to explain the important legal concepts and build a case that names the defendant as the sole at-fault party in the crash.

 What if the Defendant Received a Ticket?

 In certain situations, the actions of a police officer may simplify the analysis of a car accident case.
 If the defendant received a ticket, and a court finds the defendant responsible for the auto accident, St. Louis County’s personal injury laws use a legal theory called negligence per se, which recognizes that a defendant may be at fault for an accident if they committed a criminal act or violation that resulted in an injury.
 The state’s traffic code prohibits speeding, tailgating, failing to yield, and a dozen other dangerous driving activities.
 If a police officer issues the defendant a ticket for any of these violations and a court finds the defendant guilty, the civil court hearing the case for damages may assume that the defendant is negligent and 100 percent responsible for the plaintiff’s losses.